vshaxe/flash-debugger/README.md

 There's three prerequisites:

 1. Download the "Flash Player projector content debugger" from [here][6] and associate it with `.swf` files.
+   In Linux, make sure the player's executable is accessible globally (for example, in the /usr/bin/ directory or in the PATH) and its name is no other than flashplayer (you could [make a symlink][7] to the original file).
 2. Make sure `JAVA_HOME` is defined **or** you have `java` in your `PATH` (to run `fdb.jar`).
 Please refer to these links for instructions:

    - [Setting `JAVA_HOME` on Windows][4]